European Accessibility Act (EAA) Fines and Penalties (And How to Avoid Them)

 • Sweden: Non-compliance may result in fines up to €200,000, with corrective actions often required.

-• Belgium: Penalties range from €1,000 to €50,000, and persistent violations can lead to business suspension.
+• Belgium: Fines can go up to €200,000 per breach, and persistent violations can lead to business suspension.

 • France: Failing to make public-facing platforms accessible can incur fines of up to €250,000.